jasminequah/sudoku-solver/README.md

-# sudoku-solver
+# Project Description
-Java program to solve simple sudoku problems.
+A Java program to solve simple sudoku problems.

+# Running the tests
 To run the sudoku solver using the tests contained in the test suite, run Solver.main().